PandaBean18/coldDino/README.md

 ## Points to note
 * Application stores the templates in cookies, so the same templates do not persist from one device to other.
 * The application has limited compatability with firefox as it treats whitespace differently causing issues while  creating templates.

+## License

+ColdDino is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+You may use, share, or modify the code for **non-commercial purposes** with proper attribution.
+For commercial use, please contact the author for permission.